-The 1%, as commonly stated, usually refers to the top 1% of income earners in the United States.
-We’re instead fans of using net worth – as our co-writer points out, it’s easy to convert net worth to income but not always vice versa.
+Note that The 1%, usually refers to the top 1% of income earners in the United States.
+We're prefer to use net worth – it's easy to convert net worth to income but not always vice versa.

-At this point, you’re stretching the dataset quite a bit.
-We’ll provide a number, but please note that it is probably a couple million dollars away in either direction from the 'true' value.
+Please note that it is probably a couple million dollars away in either direction from the 'true' value.
 Data is sparse at this level.

 - Roughly 125,981 households have the top .1% of net worth.